pdfernhout/narrafirma/README-narrafirma-trademark.txt

 We will grant permission to use the NarraFirma name and logo for projects that meet the following criteria:

     The primary purpose of your project is to promote the spread and improvement of the NarraFirma software.
-This includes creating versions of NarraFirma hosted on GitHub and which clearly represent the origins and original authorship of the software (inlcuding a link back to the main narrafirma.com site) and which are substantially similar in purpose and scope.
+This includes creating versions of NarraFirma hosted on GitHub and which clearly represent the origins and original authorship of the software (including a link back to the main narrafirma.com site) and which are substantially similar in purpose and scope.

     Your project is non-commercial in nature (it can make money to cover its costs or contribute to non-profit entities, but it cannot be run as a for-profit project or business).